Tropical methods for building real space sextics with totally real tritangent planes: Tangencies of multiplicity six

 \begin{proof} The result follows by looking at the local equations at each of the corresponding tangency points.
 The label of the chart containing the point of interest determines the corresponding dual cell in the Newton subdivision of either $\tilde{\ell}$ or $\hat{\ell}$, as seen in {Figures}~\ref{fig:Case1TreeShape} and~\ref{fig:Cases23TreeShape}.

-We write the explicit systems for each case, denoting the tangency point by $Q$ to avoid conflicts with the notation in the figures.
+We write the explicit systems for each chart, denoting the tangency point by $Q$ to avoid conflicts with the notation in the figures.
 Thanks to~\autoref{rm:ValsAndInitialFormsProjectionsLine}, we can ensure that the systems involve exactly three unknowns, namely the initial forms of one coefficient of either $\tilde{\ell}(x,z)$ or $\hat{\ell}(z,y)$ and two coordinates of the classical tangency point.